-In the phase 2 studies, favipiravir's safety profile appeared similar to that of placebo with the exception of elevations in uric acid.
+In the phase 2 studies, favipiravir's safety profile appeared like that of placebo except for elevations in uric acid.
 Changes in blood uric acid were not accompanied by clinical symptoms and, therefore, were not considered clinically significant.
-In US213b, Investigators were blinded to uric acid levels in order to avoid unintentional study unblinding.
+In US213b, Investigators were blinded to uric acid levels to avoid unintentional study unblinding.
 Therefore, elevations in uric acid were reported separately and not included as an AE.